 Outland Collection is a partnership between three winery owners, Tom Farella of Farella Vineyard, Samantha Sheehan, proprietor of Poe Wines and Matthew Rorick winemaker and owner of Forlorn Hope Wines.

 Farella Vineyard (established in 1985) is located about 4 miles east of downtown Napa in the sub appellation of Coombsville.
 This is a family owned winery – Frank Farella purchased land here in the mid 1970’s and his son Tom Farella has been the winemaker and manager for many years.
 Tom was directly responsible for creating what is still Napa’s most recent sub appellation – Coombsville.
-They produce under 1,500 cases a year of traditionally produced Napa varietals.
+They produce under 1,500 cases a year of traditionally produced Napa varieties.

 Poe Wines are made in Napa from Sonoma and Mendocino sourced grapes with the focus being on Chardonnay and Pinot Noir.
 A Raven’s wing shows on the front of each of the wine labels with numbers, some more or some less visible in the background (depending on the label).
 The name and labels are a tribute to Edgar Allen Poe, his poem “The Raven” and also his fascination with cryptography (solving codes).
 Samantha grew up in Toluca Lake (Los Angeles County) and recalls the numerous ravens that used to congregate near her home (some were supposedly released by one of the studios after filming parts of the Hitchcock film, The Birds).
 And of course there is the Sonoma County connection (where some of her grapes are sourced from); Bodega Bay is where part of The Birds was also filmed.